A. Gary Anderson

 “We want others to have the educational opportunity to achieve professional results similar to mine,” notes Richman.
 “Our family is committed to the profession.
 My granddaughter is the fourth generation who has been licensed to practice public accounting in California.
 We appreciate the need to attract and educate qualified students who are the profession’s future.”

+The impact of this generosity has been deeply felt within the UCR School of Business.
 “I personally thank Shel and Judy for helping the School of Business reach new levels of excellence,” says Yunzeng Wang, Dean of the UCR School of Business.
 “Their ongoing generosity is providing tremendous opportunity for local, deserving students to learn and grow in a nationally-ranked business program.”

 If the good vibes that come with helping a young person toward their career goals isn’t enough, Shel Richman does have a bit of extra advice for would-be donors: the gifts to establish a scholarship are tax deductible.
+His reminder reinforces the practicality of philanthropy — giving back can create meaningful change for students while also benefiting the donor.